 As well as their dry mix, my rats get fresh food a few times a week.
 Their favourite vegetables are curly kale or spring greens, broccoli, peas, carrots, and sweetcorn.
 I also aim to give them oily fish once a week, which they normally get given with pasta, cous cous, or rice, vegetables and herbs as a complete wet meal.
 They also get assorted table scraps and leftovers on a regular basis too, no food need go to waste in a house with pet rats.

 I don’t breed lots of litters – I only breed if I am intent on keeping kittens from a litter, and if I feel a mating will improve on the general health, temperament, lifespan, and type of the parents.
 I tend to breed from my girls at around 7-13 months, depending on my time, space, other litters, and other non-rat commitments.
-Kittens are handled pretty much every day from being born, and if there are any I am not keeping, they are generally not homed before eight weeks old, when I feel they are mature enough to go out into the world.
+Kittens are handled regularly from being born, and if there are any I am not keeping, they are generally not homed before eight weeks old, when I feel they are mature enough to go out into the world.

 My rats as my pets, and as such health and temperament are paramount, but I always breed with the show bench in mind – I breed for the whole rat, not just one aspect.
 I am proud that my rats regularly do well in both pet and variety classes in shows – showing that it’s not only my opinion that they’re fantastic, other people agree!